-Is This Final Rule Subject to Executive Order 12866 Review
+Is This Proposed Rule Subject to Executive Order 12866 Review?

-No, the Office of Management and Budget (OMB) has exempted this regulatory action from Executive Order 12866 review.
+No, this is not an economically significant regulatory action; therefore, the Office of Management and Budget (OMB) has exempted this regulatory action from Executive Order 12866 review.

-B. Unfunded Mandates
+V. Unfunded Mandates

-What Is the Unfunded Mandates Reform Act (UMRA)
+What is the Unfunded Mandates Reform Act (UMRA)?

-Title II of the Unfunded Mandates Reform Act of 1995 (UMRA), P.L.
-104- 4, establishes requirements for Federal agencies to assess the effects of their regulatory actions on State, local, and tribal governments and the private sector.
-Under section 202 of the UMRA, EPA generally must prepare a written statement, including a cost-benefit analysis, for proposed and final rules with "Federal mandates" that may result in expenditures by State, local, and tribal governments, in the aggregate, or by the private sector, of \$100 million or more in any one year.
-When a written statement is needed for an EPA rule, section 205 of the UMRA generally requires EPA to identify and consider a reasonable number of regulatory alternatives and adopt the least costly. most cost-effective or least burdensome alternative that achieves the objectives of the rule.
+Title II of the Unfunded Mandates Reform Act of 1995 (UMRA), Pub.
+L. 104-4, establishes requirements for Federal agencies to assess the effects of their regulatory actions on State, local, and tribal governments and the private sector.
+Under section 202 of the UMRA, EPA generally must prepare a written statement, including a cost-benefit analysis, for proposed and final rules with "Federal mandates" that may result in expenditures to State, local, and tribal governments, in the aggregate, or to the private sector, of \$100 million or more in any one year.
+When a written statement is needed for an EPA rule, section 205 of the UMRA generally requires EPA to identify and consider a reasonable number of regulatory alternatives and adopt the least costly, most cost-effective or least burdensome alternative that achieves the objectives of the rule.
 The provisions of section 205 do not apply when they are inconsistent with applicable law.
 Moreover, section 205 allows EPA to adopt an alternative other than the least costly, most cost-effective or least burdensome alternative if the Administrator publishes with the final rule an explanation why that alternative was not adopted.
 Before EPA establishes any regulatory requirements that may significantly or uniquely affect small governments, including tribal governments, it must have developed under section 203 of the UMRA a small government agency plan.
-The plan must provide for notifying potentially affected small governments, giving them meaningful and timely opportunity to participate in the development of EPA regulatory proposals with significant Federal intergovernmental mandates, and informing, educating, and advising them on compliance with the regulatory requirements.
+The plan must provide for notifying potentially affected small governments, giving them meaningful and timely input in the development of EPA regulatory proposals with significant Federal intergovernmental mandates, and informing, educating, and advising small governments on compliance with the regulatory requirements.

-Does UMRA Apply to This Final Rule
+Does UMRA Apply to This Proposed Rule?

 No, today's rule contains no Federal mandates (within the meaning of Title II of the UMRA) for State, local, or tribal governments or the private sector.
 Nor does it contain any regulatory requirements that might significantly or uniquely affect small governments.
 This is because today's listing decision does not impose any enforceable duties upon any of these governmental entities or the private sector.
 Inclusion of a site on the NPL does not itself impose any costs.
-It does not establish that EPA necessarily will undertake response action, nor does it require any action by a private party or determine its liability for site response costs.
+It does not establish that EPA necessarily will undertake remedial action, nor does it require any action by a private party or determine its liability for site response costs.
 Costs that arise out of site responses result from site-by-site decisions about what actions to take, not directly from the act of listing itself.
-Therefore, today's rulemaking is not subject to the requirements of sections 202, 203 or 205 of the Unfunded Mandates Act.
+Therefore, today's rulemaking is not subject to the requirements of section 202, 203 or 205 of the Unfunded Mandates Reform Act.

-C. Effect on Small Businesses
+VI.
+Effect on Small Businesses

-What is the Regulatory Flexibility Act
+What Is the Regulatory Flexibility Act?